IsmaelTerreno/palindrome/README.md

-# Palindrome checker in Java
+# Palíndrico in Java

-Is my implementation to check palindrome words with some improvements i think works great.
+It is my own implementation to verify the words of Palindrome with some improvements, I think it works very well.
+Maybe this could have more performance, but anyway it looks very good for now.

-Give me a start if you like it.
+If you see it and you like it, do not hesitate to give me a star.